songlinl/btp-mission-hybrid-rag/set-up/set-up-hana-cloud.md

 ### Set Up SAP HANA Cloud

 >⚠️**Important**: If you already have an SAP HANA Cloud instance in the same BTP region, you can skip running the booster.
 You only need to add **Triple Store** and **Natural Language Processing (NLP)** to your SAP HANA Cloud database configuration.
-Optionally, you may also enable the **Document Store** if you plan to complete the optional exercise.
+Optionally, you can also enable the **Document Store** if you plan to complete the optional exercise.
 >![](img/32.png)

 ### Run the Booster

-1. Navigate to your global account and choose **Boosters**.
+1. Navigate to your global account and choose the **Boosters**.

-   Choose **Set Up SAP HANA Cloud Administration Tools** booster
+   Choose the **Set Up SAP HANA Cloud Administration Tools** booster.

     ![](img/31.png)